jamesbuckett/ckad-questions/05-ckad-observability-maintenance.md

 <br />

 #### 05-01.
+CPU and Memory of Pods Question
-First list all the pods in the cluster by CPU consumption.
-Then list all the pods in the cluster by Memory consumption.
+* First list all the pods in the cluster by CPU consumption.
+* Then list all the pods in the cluster by Memory consumption.

 <details class="faq box"><summary>Prerequisite: Metrics Server - Kubernetes top command</summary>
 <p>